rpearce/robertwpearce.com/src/blog/2018-01-26-ramda-chops-function-composition.md

 ```

 As cautious JavaScript developers, we know to reach for our functions and
 methods that don't mutate the objects we're receiving.
-We use the original list
+We use a _copy_ of the
-and chain together operations that `sort`, `slice` and `map` the return values
+original list and chain together operations that `sort`, `slice` and `map` the
-of each operation until we arrive at `[ 'Eowin', 'Bilbo', 'Frodo' ]`.
-Many
+return values of each operation until we arrive at `[ 'Eowin', 'Bilbo', 'Frodo' ]`.
-folks would stop here, write a few unit tests and be done with it.
-We, on the
+Many folks would stop here, write a few unit tests and be done with it.
+We, on
-other hand, will take this to the next level.
+the other hand, will take this to the next level.

 ## Extracting Reusable Functions
 Our `getHighScorers` function has some functionality that we may want to use